PliegerNicolas/inception/README.md

 This project aims to broaden my knowledge of system administration by using Docker.

+## Dependencies

+1. You need `Docker` and `docker compose`.
+You can figure out how to install it [here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
+2. You need make.
+You can download it with `apt update && apt install make` in Ubuntu.
+Check out your current package manager.

 ## Subject

 - A `Makefile` should exist to facilitate application launch.